R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/resources.md

 toc_label: "Resources"
 toc_icon: "chalkboard-teacher"
 ---

-Note: this page is currently under construction.
+**Note:** this page is currently under construction.
 Please be patient while our team works on it!
+{: .notice--info}

 ## R Programming